Tell Me About Tomorrow: Background and recording

 Jxdn self-released his debut single "Comatose" in February 2020, which caught the attention of Travis Barker who would later sign him to his label DTA Records.
 After being signed, Jxdn released the single "Angels & Demons" in May 2020 which would serve as the first single from the album.
 This was followed by the release of the singles "So What!" in July 2020, and "Tonight", featuring Iann Dior, in October 2020.

 Jxdn announced the title of the album alongside the release of "Better Off Dead" on December 18, 2020.

 On June 4, 2021, Jxdn announced the track listing and release date for the album alongside the album's fifth single, "Think About Me".

 The album was released alongside the single and music video for "Wanna Be", featuring Machine Gun Kelly, on July 2, 2021.

 With four new tracks, the deluxe edition of the album was released on December 10, 2021.

 Themes and influences

 Tell Me About Tomorrows themes focus on growing up and dealing with mental health and self-reflection.
 Jxdn stated that he has spoken about his experiences with depression and suicidal ideation.
 The album's sound is heavily inspired by Taking Back Sunday and blink-182.

 "A Wasted Year" is related to the hardships caused by the COVID-19 pandemic.
 It features a chorus similar to "Feeling This" by blink-182.
-The track is described by Hossler as a "a mix between the charisma of Taking Back Sunday and the simplicity of Bleach".
+The track is described by Hossler as "a mix between the charisma of Taking Back Sunday and the simplicity of Bleach".